Souvikns/asyncapi-parser/README.md

 An AsyncAPI parser implemented in Rust, designed to replicate and fully support the features provided by [asyncapi/parser-js](https://github.com/asyncapi/parser-js).

+> ❗️As of now we are only supporting asycnapi spec v3.

 ### Usage
 The package exposes two functions: